bjzylstra/activity-scheduler-command/Application/README.md

 dotnet build /t:coverage
 Report is in file://UnitTests/ActivitySchedulerUnitTests/coverage/index.html

+# Generating a release folder in the solution folder
+cd Application
+dotnet msbuild /t:BuildRelease

 # TODO
 - Schedule 1 pass by optimal and pick up the unplaced using maximum
 - Output to log file